The following short stories are coming soon. Below are the categories you will be able to choose from.

 “No. Francistown.
 Studied marketing.
 But there was no work there,” Gadaphi answered, with an easy-going resignation in his voice.

 Not far away, we turned left off the asphalt pavement onto Coca-Cola Road.
 Thatched mud huts, both square and round, lined the white-sand path.
 Every inch of it had been scoured for firewood.
 It was bare, except for the chickens that scratched at the ground.
-Our tires kicked up dust, and the thick, peppery smell of grit followed us.
+Our tires kicked up dust, and the thick, peppery smell of grit followed us down the path.
 At the dead end, we stopped.

 “Here’s my cell number,” Gadaphi said and handed me a ripped piece of paper with scribbles on it.
 “Call me if you need a ride.”

 Without warning, a flock of children raced up, out of nowhere, and surrounded me.
-One of the braver girls, about nine-years-old, head entirely shaven, with spindly long legs and arms that stretched out from a too-small dress, pushed to the front.
+One of the braver girls, whose head was entirely shaven, about nine-years-old, with spindly long legs and arms that stretched out from a too-small dress, pushed to the front.

 Looking up at me, with a coy-innocence that fooled no one, she said, “Give me Pula.”